 Immerse Yourself in Lewis & Clark

-Living on campus is an essential part of the L&C experience—and one of the reasons we have a four-semester requirement for incoming students.
-In our residence halls, you will learn, grow, and thrive in community with other students.
-With coffee, food, and study spaces just a step away from your door, you can find everything you need on campus.
+Living on campus is an essential part of the L&C experience—and one of the reasons we have a four-semester residency requirement.
+In our residence halls, you will learn and grow in community with other students all the while enjoying easy access to dining, study spaces, athletic facilities, and classrooms.

 Find Your Community